Microsoft Supports Australian Environment-Focused AI Projects

-The latest ai tech news states, Microsoft has shown support for 6 Australian projects focues on artificial intelligence (AI) to help solve problems associated with water, agriculture, biodiversity, and local weather exchange as a part of the tech massive’s AI for Earth program.
+According to the latest AI tech news, Microsoft has shown support for 6 Australian projects that focus on artificial intelligence (AI) to help solve problems associated with water, agriculture, biodiversity, and local weather exchange as a part of the tech massive’s AI for Earth program.

-Chief Environmental Officer of Microsoft, Lucas Joppa, expressed that as a technology company with a deep commitment to sustainability, they understand that their responsibility extends beyond their own operations to innovating towards a healthier and better future more broadly.
+Chief Environmental Officer of Microsoft, Lucas Joppa, expressed that as a technology company with a deep commitment to sustainability, they understand that their responsibility extends beyond their own operations to innovating a healthier and better future.

 About the Australian AI Projects

 The six Australian projects are spread across more than 60 countries which have received “AI for Earth” grants and support to date.
 These projects are ideal because they have built an AI system that interprets images captured by hyperspectral cameras mounted on drones to get a better understanding of the health of the environment.
 The project is now to see the team process data from 60,000 camera trap images.
 The ultimate aim of these projects is to harness technology to help mitigate and adapt to changing climates, ensure resilient water supplies, sustainably feed a population rapidly growing to 10 billion people, and stem the ongoing and catastrophic loss of biodiversity.

 Microsoft’s Take on AI For Earth